-- BTI Consulting Group Client Service All-Stars, 2022
+- BTI Consulting Group Client Service All-Stars - MPV 2023

 - Ranked in Chambers UK and Global, Energy & Natural Resources: Disputes, 2017-2022

-Jeremy serves as a trustee of Pimlico Opera, a charity which brings the benefits of music to disadvantaged primary schools and prisons.
+Jeremy serves as a trustee of Pimlico Opera, a charity which brings the benefits of music to disadvantaged primary school children in the UK and to prisons.

 - “Adapting the IADC International Offshore Daywork Drilling Contract for use under English Law” 2006